davidvontamar/ansi-term/README.md

 ```

 #### Text formatting
-Multiple formatting ANSI sequences can be applied simoultanously over the current state, and ANSI Console will run an SGR sequence update every time the formatting is being changed by color or by style (as long as the terminal is able to support escape codes).
+Multiple formatting ANSI sequences can be applied simultaneously over the current state, and ANSI Console will run an SGR sequence update every time the formatting is being changed by color or by style (as long as the terminal is able to support escape codes).
 ```
 Console.Italic = true;
 Console.WriteLine("Italic text");